Sheaf quantization in Weinstein symplectic manifolds: Antimicrolocalization

-\begin{definition} We say $\Lambda \subset S^*X$ is in {\em finite position} over $x \in X$ if it satisfies the hypothesis of Proposition \ref{prop: local antimicrolocalization} over $x$.
+\begin{definition} We say a closed subset $\Lambda \subset S^*X$ is in {\em finite position} over $x \in X$ if it satisfies the hypothesis of Proposition \ref{prop: local antimicrolocalization} over $x$.
 When this is true at all $x$, we say $\Lambda$ is in {\em finite position}.
 If $\Lambda$ may be perturbed to have finite projection by a contact isotopy, we say $\Lambda$ is {\em perturbable to finite position.}

 Finally, for $\Lambda$ a closed subset equipped with the germ of an embedding into a contact manifold, we say $\Lambda$ is {\em perturbable to finite position} if every codimension zero contact embedding of $\Lambda$ into a cosphere bundle is perturbable to finite position. \end{definition}